mmcint/mmcint/README.md

 ### Hi there 👋

+My name is Mike and I am a Computational Geoscientist and Data Scientist at Onward.

 <!--
 **mmcint/mmcint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.